 The Fund, by statute, may adopt an actuarial valuation once every three years.
-The Texas Review Board has determined that the annual Risk Sharing Valuation Study (RSVS) satisfies the statutory requirement.
+The Texas Pension Review Board (PRB) has determined that since 2017, the annual statutory Risk Sharing Valuation Study (RSVS) satisfies the actuarial valuation statutory requirement.
+By statute and recently adopted board policy, the fund calculates the Actuarial Value of Assets based on 7% assumed rate of return.